sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * If a worker fails, other workers will pause before the failed worker recovers
 * Once the failed worker restarts, load the latest checkpoint from one of the existing workers and continue running

-Since all the workers will get the same result after calling Allreduce/Broadcast.
-Any of the workers can record the history of Allreduce/Broadcast call results.
+Since all the workers will get the same result after calling allreduce/broadcast.
+Any of the workers can record the history of allreduce/broadcast call results.
 The restarted node can be recovered correctly and continue running with existing workers.
 More details on this can be found [here](https://rabit.readthedocs.io/en/latest/guide.html#fault-tolerance).

 A couple of things worth mentioning are:

 * The checkpoints are saved to memory instead of disk
-* All the alive workers will be blocked in subsequent Allreduce calls
+* All the alive workers will be blocked in subsequent allreduce calls

 Rabit assumes the number of workers is fixed so if somehow the failed worker cannot be recovered, e.g. due to lack of resources, then the whole Rabit process will be stuck.
 The network topology that Rabit constructs can only be recovered